Mimas and Iapetus, Two Odd Moons of Saturn

 Iapetus’ Equatorial Ridge

 Iapetus, the third largest moon of Saturn and the 11th in the solar system, has a mysterious equatorial ridge that runs for over 1,300 km.
 It is 20 km wide and about 13 km high.
 Some parts of the ridge rise as high as 20 km.
-Iapetus has one hemisphere much brighter than the other, but that’s a story for another article.
+Iapetus has one hemisphere much brighter than the other.
 What’s odd is that the ridge follows nearly perfectly the moon’s equator and that it is only prominent on the moon’s darker hemisphere.
 On the brighter hemisphere there are only a few high peaks that follow the same equatorial line as the ridge on the other side.
 The ridge system is heavily cratered which indicates that it is very ancient.
 How the ridge formed still remains a mystery.
 There are a few theories, but only two are close enough to explaining it:

 - One such theory postulated by scientists associated with the Cassini mission, says that the ridge could be the remnant of an earlier time, when Iapetus was rotating much faster than today.
 The height of the ridge would suggest an initial rotational period of 17 hours.
 Iapetus cooled fast enough to preserve the ridge but remained plastic long enough for Saturn’s tidal forces to have slowed its rotation down to 79 days (as it is currently), heated by the radioactive decay of aluminium-26, which is theorized to have been abundant during the early stages of the formation of Saturn and its moons.